-Iluka has developed and implemented the following pre-emptive actions and procedures for potential emergency and pollution incidents at the activity site:
+Iluka has developed and implemented the following pre-emptive actions and procedures for potential emergency and pollution incidents at the activity site (including during care and maintenance periods):

-- Provision of adequate safety and pollution control equipment onsite including spill kits, access to a water cart, safety showers and firefighting equipment. - Established clear evacuation routes, assembly points and procedures. - Personal protective equipment (PPE) required for all personnel and visitors on the site. - Pre-mobilisation inspection of plant and equipment prior to accessing site. - Dangerous goods review in accordance with SafeWork NSW requirements.
+- Biannual site inspections to ensure site infrastructure and stockpiles are maintained in a safe and stable condition. - Provision of adequate safety and pollution control equipment onsite including spill kits, access to a water and firefighting equipment. - Established clear evacuation routes, assembly points and procedures. - Personal protective equipment (PPE) required for all personnel and visitors on the site.

+- Pre-mobilisation inspection of plant and equipment prior to accessing site. - Dangerous goods review in accordance with SafeWork NSW requirements.